-Nonhazardous materials must be disposed of at a licenced nonhazardous waste (Class 2)-receiving facility.
+Nonhazardous materials must be disposed of at a licenced nonhazardous waste (Class 2) receiving facility.
 Proper shipping documents must accompany all nonhazardous waste (Appendices C and E).
+Approvals and waste type are located within Appendix D. Written notification must be provided to the MVLWB and an Inspector a minimum of ten (10) days prior to disposing any waste material into a licenced municipal facility in the NWT.